sal55/langs/MFeatures.md

 ````
 X.bytes        # size of of type in bytes (sizeof in C)
 X.bitwidth     # width in bits of primitive type (CHAR_BIT * sizeof in C)
-X.len          # Length of an array whose size of known
+X.len          # Length of an array whose size is known
 X.lwb          # Lower bound
 X.upb          # Upper bound
 X.bounds       # X.lwb..X.upb
 ````
 When X is an expression, then its type is used.

+X.bounds does not yield a value (a range is not a type in M, only in Q), but this can be used in the places range synyax can be.

 Slices are a little different:
 * .bytes refers to the slice descriptor not the slice itself